How to use the Common Service Data Model in Incident Management

 Here’s an example of a CI structure related to “Electronic Messaging” Business Service where “Exchange Email” is one of its service offerings.

 Running continuous audits against these blueprints will make sure that data will remain in good shape and people can focus on most important parts of the data model to enable the wonderful capabilities provided by discovery, especially when connected to the new Common Service Data Model.

-If we take the previous Incident example where ?Email server is down.?
-And this time select the proper CI and see how Service Offering is filtered based on CI selection and how an Assignment group is populated based on the Support Group on the Service Offering.
+If we take the previous Incident example where “Email server is down” and this time select the proper CI to see how Service Offering is filtered based on CI selection, and how an Assignment group is populated based on the Support Group on the Service Offering.